-- Confirmation of functional requirements for various I&C system operating modes.
+- Confirmation of functional requirements for various operating modes of the I&C system-operating modes.
 This includes analysis of correct system behaviour during and after power interruptions, restart or reboot, and other transition points.
-Calendar time changes (daylight saving time, leap years, etc.) are examples of other transition points. - 2.83.
-Each assumption of an analysis should be stated, and justified in that analysis. - 2.84.
-The methodology for any analysis conducted should be thoroughly defined and documented together with analysis inputs, results, and the analysis itself. - 2.85.
-Given current state of the art, for an individual system which is specified and designed in accordance with the highest quality criteria, a figure of the order of 10^{-4} to 10^{-5} failure/demand may be an appropriate overall limit to place on the reliability that may be claimed in the probabilistic safety analysis, when all of the potential sources of failure (excluding cyber security related ones) due to the specification, design, manufacture, installation, operating environment, and maintenance practices, are taken into account.
-This figure may need to include the risk of common mode failure in the redundant channels of the system, and applies to the whole of the system, from sensors through processing to the outputs to the actuated equipment.
-Claims for better reliabilities than this are not precluded, but will need special justification, taking into account all of the factors mentioned. - 2.86.
-Any reliability claims for I&C systems should be substantiated and be within justifiable limits (Annex III describes limits accepted by some Member States).
+Calendar time changes (e.g. daylight saving time, leap years, etc.) are examples of other transition points. - 2.8482.
+Each assumption of used in an analysis should be stated, and use of the assumption should justified in that analysis. - 2.853.
+The methodology for any analysis conducted should be thoroughly defined and documented together with analysis-inputs into the analysis, results from the analysis, and the analysis itself. - 2.8684.
+Given the current state of the art, for an individual system which that is specified and designed in accordance with the highest quality criteria, a figure of the order of 10-4 to 10-5 failure/demand may be an appropriate overall limit to place on the reliability that may be claimed in the probabilistic safety analysis, when all of the potential sources of failure (excluding cyber security related onessources of failure) due to associated with the specification, design, manufacture, installation, operating environment, and maintenance practices, are taken into account.
+This figure may need to include the risk of common mode failure in the redundant channels of the system, and applies to the whole of the system, from sensors, through processing, to the outputs to the actuated equipment.
+Claims for better reliabilities than this are not precluded, but will need special justification, with account takening into account all of the factors mentioned. - 2.8785.
+Any reliability claims for I&C systems should be substantiated and should be within justifiable limits (Annex III describes limits accepted by in some Member-States). - 2.8886.

-- 2.87.
 During the design and implementation process, the interaction of each I&C system with the plant should be reviewed regularly against the plant safety requirements and against the requirements of SSR2/1, Ref.
-[1]. - 2.88.
+[1]. - 2.8987.
 Where any conflict with these requirements is found, the design and implementation should be corrected appropriately.